zacharyyamaoka/DE3-Audio/docs/intro.rst

 * 3D mapping of environments
 * Localisation of objects behind walls, and other sensor "blind spots"

-During the Open House we had a conversation with girl who deaf in her left ear.
-Unable to currently localise sounds, see was highly interested in the applicability of this technology for hearing aids.
+During the Open House we had a conversation with a girl who deaf in her left ear.
+Unable to currently localise sounds, she was highly interested in the applicability of this technology for hearing aids.

 References
 -----------------